gt-marine-robotics-group/firmware-base/README.md

 ## Future Ideas to Implement

-- **I2C Data Collection**
+- **I2C Data Collection through PIO**
-  Collect I2C data either on the side or through PIO.
-I believe the sensing board has 4 I2C connections, which is too many.
+  Added regular I2C in main CPU context, but I believe the sensing board has 4 I2C connections, which is too many for a Pico without PIO.

 - **DMA Controller**
   If we implement any communication protocols over PIO, we will probably need to load it directly into memory due to bandwidth constraints.